XpectoPetroleum/GO-R/README.md

 - Bluetooth MIDI support
 - Zones/Splits/Layers (partly developed but I dont have a GO:Keys to test it with.
 My GO:Piano only supports zone 1.
 If I can get my hands on a GO:Keys I can develop this further).
 - Ability to run this code on other platforms and devices
+- Code cleanup.
+There is quite a lot of messy residual and inconsistent code left from the AI tools used in helping build the app.

 ## Screenshots